-Within the 15 days following the notification filing date, the Commission is entitled to request additional information or documentation, which must be delivered by the interested parties within 15 days following the request.
-This timeframe may be extended on a case-by-case basis, for 40 days, based on the complexity of the case, or the volume of information requested.
-After the documentation delivery process is completed, the Commission has a 60-day term to issue its resolution; if such resolution is not issued within such a term, it shall be interpreted as if the Commission has no objection against the merger; however, the Commission is entitled to extend the term for its resolution for up to 40 days, only in extraordinarily complex transactions, decided on a case-by-case basis.

-It is worth pointing out that, if a merger falls within the jurisdictional thresholds outlined under our response to question 2.4, the resulting acts of a merger will not be able to be filed at the Public Registry of Commerce, executed in public deed, or registered in the company's corporate books, until favourable resolution of the Commission is obtained, or the term extension described in the foregoing paragraph lapses without issuance of a favourable resolution by the Commission.
+Within the fifteen (15) days following the notification filing date, the Commission is entitled to request additional information or documentation, which must be delivered by the interested parties within fifteen (15) days following the request.
+This timeframe may be extended on a case-by-case basis, for forty (40) days, based on the complexity of the case, or the volume of information requested.
+After the documentation delivery process is completed, the Commission has a sixty (60)-day term to issue its resolution; if such resolution is not issued within such a term, it shall be interpreted as if the Commission has no objection to the merger; however, the It is worth pointing out that, if a merger falls within the jurisdictional thresholds outlined under our response to question 2.4, the resulting acts of a merger will not be able to be filed at the Public Registry of Commerce, executed in public deed, or registered in the company's corporate books, until favourable resolution of the Commission is obtained, or the term extension described in the foregoing paragraph lapses without issuance of a favourable resolution by the Commission.